Covid-19 FAQs for students

-For information on how you will be learning this year, please click here.
+For information on how you will be learning, please click here.

 We have put in place comprehensive safety measures, in accordance with government guidelines, to ensure the safety and wellbeing of our students and staff while on campus.
 These measures include temperature checking on entrance to campus, enhanced cleaning of communal areas, one way systems and separate entry and exits, non-contact swipes pads on exits, and numerous hand sanitiser stations.

 Please take a look at the following resources which details the safety measure that have been put in place, along with other information and guidance:

 For more information on learning and details of exceptions, please click here.

 There are single entrance points for each of our campuses and you will not be able to enter through any other route:

 Luton – B Block front, including access to the library